IEA (2020), Renewable Power, IEA, Paris https://www.iea.org/reports/renewable-power

 In 2019, renewable electricity generation rose 6%, with wind and solar PV technologies together accounting for 64% of this increase.
 Although the share of renewables in global electricity generation reached almost 27% in 2019, renewable power as a whole still needs to expand significantly to meet the SDS share of almost half of generation by 2030.
 This requires the rate of annual capacity additions to accelerate.

-Of all energy sources in the electricity sector, renewables had the highest rate of generation growth in 2018.
-Renewables-based electricity generation increased by 7% (almost 436 TWh) – larger than Canada's entire renewable electricity production, and faster than the 6% average annual growth since 2010.
+Of all energy sources in the electricity sector, renewables had the highest rate of generation growth in 2019.
+Renewables-based electricity generation increased by 6.5% (almost 440 TWh) – close to average annual percentage growth since 2010.

-Solar PV is still on track with the SDS, with generation increasing by almost 32% in 2018 thanks to continuous policy support and cost reductions.
-In addition, the tracking status for bioenergy was upgraded from "needs improvement" to "on track".
-Several policy and market developments in China contributed significantly to this status change.
+Solar PV is still on track with the SDS, with generation increasing by more than 22% in 2019 thanks to continuous policy support and cost reductions.
+In addition, the tracking status for bioenergy was upgraded from “needs improvement” to “on track”; several policy and market developments in China contributed significantly to this status change.